 Midcentury modern design reflects the materials and design ethos of the time.
 The architecture from the period is the primary touchstone that enshrines this era.
 While the Coachella Valley feels like home to midcentury modern design, this slice of America is not only baked into Palm Springs but also the entire country.

 Long gone are the heady days when Palm Springs, Rancho Mirage, and Palm Desert could cash-in on roaming packs of teenagers and twenty-something-year old students blowing their college savings on spring break.
 Prior to Indio becoming the home to Coachella music festival and Stagecoach, Palm Springs was in need of a draw.
-Modernism Week, as the name implies, emerged as a weekly celebration that ran through Valentine’s Day, and attracted older and less rowdy tourists than the G-string clad spring break crowd.
+Modernism Week, as the name implies, emerged as a week-long celebration that ran through Valentine’s Day, and attracted older and less rowdy tourists than the G-string clad spring break crowd.

 Palm Springs and Valentine’s Day became a perfect draw, and Modernism Week was the perfect excuse to head out to the accommodating climate and tour the homes, furniture, and countless exhibits.
 Each year Modernism Week stepped up its game, and the public responded favorably.
 In fact, the February celebration is so popular that hotel rooms are hard to find, and the place is packed.